 The judge will make awards considering the following points:

-- 1. Control of animal by exhibitor - 2.
-Poise of exhibitor
+- 1. Control of animal by exhibitor

+- 2. D. C. 1.1.4

+- 2. Poise of exhibitor

+- 3. Skill in showing animal to best advantage

-4. Cleanliness and fitting of animal5.
+- 4. Cleanliness and fitting of animal - 5.
 Proper appearance of exhibitor, including clothing